radgrad/docusaurus2/docs/developers/deployment/howto/setup-production-server-mup.md

 This page documents the process of setting up a production server for RadGrad based upon [Meteor Up](http://meteor-up.com).

-## Setup developer account
+## Setup "radgrad" account

 To start, you will need to create the ability for multiple developers to manage a single RadGrad installation on this server.
-You can do this either via multiple logins, each with sudo access, and a shared directory, or else via a single account whose password is shared amongst developers involved in production.

-In this page, we will assume you (or a sysadmin) has created an admin account called "radgrad" that is used by all developers to manage this installation.
+We recommend setting up an account called "radgrad" whose password is shared among developers with deploy permissions.

 ## Open ports